-The MFL consists of 12 teams covering the Mid-Atlantic region with each team playing a total of 10 games during the season.
+The MFL consists of 24 teams covering various regions, with each team playing a total of 10 games during the season.
 The league plays a summer schedule with the season to commence in June and ending in August.
 The MFL is not affiliated with the National Football League or its organizations.

 Many people relate Minor League Football with the term ‘Semi-pro’.
 Semi-pro is a term, that an athlete, one who is paid to play football and thus is not an amateur, but for whom sport is not a full-time occupation, generally because the level of pay is too low to make a reasonable living based solely upon that source, thus making the athlete not a full professional athlete.
 Players in this category may not eligible to play in any NCAA program or lose year(s) of NCAA eligibility.

 The most recent casualty of this being Oklahoma University linebacker Mike Balogun, who started against Florida in the national championship game a year ago.
 Balogun was stripped of his NCAA eligibility in August for competing in semi-pro football games in 2005 and 2006.
 NCAA rules mandate that any year of playing organized football after a player turns 21 counts as a year of NCAA eligibility.